jasonmccreary/blog-posts/2012-10-16-install-pear-pecl-mac-os-x.md

     pear version

-Eventually, if you use any extensions or applications from PEAR, you may need to update [PHP&rsquo;s include path][5].
+Eventually, if you use any extensions or applications from PEAR, you may need to update [PHP's include path][5].

  [1]: http://pear.php.net "PEAR"
  [2]: http://pecl.php.net "PECL"